The Biggest Enterprise Architecture Trends in 2023

 1. Adapt the Way-of-Working

-By adapting the way-of-working based on the success or failure of past projects, organizations can change with the business context quickly.
+By adapting their way of working based on past projects' success or failure, organizations can quickly change within the business context.
 Adapting makes the company more agile when reacting to changes in the external business environment.

 1. Build Teams With a Product-Focus